 For some, stop and search is a necessary tool for tackling serious violent crime.
 Others regard it as an innately disproportionate practice which targets ethnic minority communities and young Black men in particular.

-We were therefore keen to address this key gap in the evidence base, by conducting methodologically sound research that explores attitudes towards stop and search against a backdrop of disproportionality.
+We were therefore keen to address this key gap in the evidence base, by conducting research that explores attitudes towards stop and search against a backdrop of disproportionality.

 The research for this project followed a mixed-methods design, including focus groups and quantitative polling, to build a richer understanding of public attitudes to stop and search.

 Phase one considered the effectiveness of stop and search and the extent of disproportionality.
 It included:

 An evidence review of police and public data